 Thinking about going online?

-Suggested steps for developing and teaching a hybrid/blended or fully online course
+Steps for developing and teaching a hybrid/blended or fully online course

 Please note that according to the Cal State LA faculty handbook, a course's instruction modes refers to the amount of face-to-face versus online instruction in a given course.
 An online course is defined as "100% of the instruction of a course occurs online.
 This includes all class meetings, instructional materials, office hours and support, class activities, assignments, exams, and assessments."
 A hybrid course is defined as a course that blends "face-to-face instruction with more then 25% and less than 100% online instruction."